by Dr. Lawrence Wilson

 HOW ADHESIONS CAUSE ILLNESS

-1. Adhesions restrict circulation of the blood and lymph.
+1. Adhesions restrict circulation of the blood.
 This impairs cellular nutrition.
-It also restricts hormones and many other nutrients from reaching the cells, such as insulin, glucose, fatty acids and hundreds of others.
+It also stops or reduces hormones and other signaling substances from reaching the cells.

-2. Adhesions restrict the flow of subtle energy or ether in the acupuncture meridians, and other types of energy channels.
+4. Adhesions can restrict the flow of subtle energy or ether in the acupuncture meridians and other energy channels.
 This is very important.
-The body is constructed of various subtle energy channels that must remain open in order to function properly.
-If they are squeezed or restricted, life force or ether does not flow properly within the body.
+These meridians or channels must remain open for life to continue.

-3. Adhesions alter and generally restrict posture and physical movement of the body They can cause chiropractic and other structural imbalances such as kyphosis, scoliosis (twisting of the spine), and even bone deformities, ligament deformities, and other structural problems.
+5. Adhesions alter and generally restrict posture and physical movement of the body.
+They can cause chiropractic and other structural imbalances such as kyphosis (hunching forward), scoliosis (sideways deviation of the spine), torquing of the spine (twists), bone deformities, ligament deformities, and other structural problems.

 When a person says “I have a bad back”, or “a bad neck”, for example, it often means the person has restrictions or adhesions in the back, neck, or elsewhere.
 This can alter the person’s posture and movement.
 It also often tires the person out faster, and causes pain or other discomfort.